-- 1.1 This is the report of the Member Working Group which was created by the Executive to consider options for Flook House, it provides feedback on their considerations and puts forward a recommendation to progress these further. - 1.2 Following on from the report to Executive in December 2020 the portfolio holder agreed to set up a Member Working Group (MWG) to consider the future of Flook House and the immediate surrounding area.
+- 1.1 This is the report of the Member Working Group (MWG) as drafted by an officer and presented by the chair of that group.
+The Member Working Group protocol as approved by Members requires the relevant portfolio holder to be the Chair of the Member Working Group. - 1.2 The MWG was created by the Executive to consider options for Flook House and the surrounding area with a view to concluding if investment should be made to retain the building or if demolition should be reconsidered.
 During this time expenditure on compliance matters has continued. - 1.3 The report does not make a specific, costed recommendation, instead it identifies preferences from the Member Working Group.
-A key recommendation being to retain the Flook House building, this is a significant diversion from the previous report. - 1.4 The MWG had no budget to engage specialists or architects and this has hampered their ability to create a shortlist of costed options. - 1.5 A number of decisions we made by the portfolio holder during the term of the group, these include a decision to demolish the old toilet block, and a decision to offer up lease extension of up to 12 months for new of existing tenants that don't currently claim a protected status.
+A key recommendation being to retain the Flook House building. - 1.4 The MWG had no budget to engage specialists or architects on options for the surrounding land that might financially support the retention of Flook House, and this hampered their ability to create a shortlist of costed options. - 1.5 A number of decisions were made by the portfolio holder during the term of the group, these include a decision to demolish the old toilet block, and a decision to offer up lease extension of up to 12 months for new or existing tenants that don't currently claim a protected status.

-2. Recommendations of the portfolio holder:
+2. Recommendations of the Member Working Group:

 - 2.1 That the Executive retain Flook House for its historical interest and potential future social value. - 2.2 That the Executive establish a new project as part of the business planning process for 2022/23.
-Taking forward the feasibility works for potential development of the area including the retention of Flook House as part of the longer term solution.

-- 2.3 That Executive support a new budget of £125,000 as part of the business planning process for 2022/23 to provide project management resource, engage architects, and the other necessary specialists to produce a costed business case. - 2.4 That Executive continue the Member Working Group to support the project and pfh, if 2.2 and 2.3 are approved.
+Taking forward the feasibility works for potential development of the area including the retention of Flook House as part of the longer term solution. - 2.3 That a new budget of £125,000 is established as part of the business planning process for 2022/23 to provide project management resource, engage architects, and the other necessary specialists to produce a costed business case. - 2.4 That the Member Working Group continues to support the project and pfh, if 2.2 and 2.3 are approved.